Tj-jm/HSC-dojo/README.md

 ## 🏛️ Historical Significance

-Developed in early 2020 by **Turjo Jaman** and his team under *Studio-T*, HSC-Dojo became the **first fully integrated EdTech ecosystem of Bangladesh**.
+Developed in early 2020 by **Nur A Jaman** and his team under *Studio-T*, HSC-Dojo became the **first fully integrated EdTech ecosystem of Bangladesh**.
 Its launch marked a pivotal shift in national education delivery — pioneering blended learning, 24/7 teacher interaction, and structured online practice long before such systems became mainstream.

-It set the conceptual and architectural foundations later refined in *ScienceMasterBD* and *SageEngine AI*, making it a cornerstone in the country’s EdTech evolution.
+It set the conceptual and architectural foundations, making it a cornerstone in the country’s EdTech evolution.

 ---